grpc/proposal/A40-csds-support.md

 #### Detail: Cache Lifecycle

-gRPC doesn't use xDS messages directly, but interpret them into language-native class/struct.
+gRPC doesn't use xDS messages directly, but interprets them into language-native class/struct.
 The lifecycle of the cached xDS messages should be identical to the interpreted structure in each stack, so there is no memory management logic change needed.